jmbannon/ytdl-sub/docs/source/guides/getting_started/index.rst

-``ytdl-sub`` applies the plugins that the presets configure when it downloads a subscription. :doc:`The plugins <../../config_reference/plugins>` control how to run ``yt-dlp``, which media in the subscription to download, how to collect and format metadata for those media, and how to place the resulting files into your media library, and more.
+``ytdl-sub`` applies the plugins that the presets configure when it downloads a subscription. :doc:`The plugins <../../config_reference/plugins>` control how to run ``yt-dlp``, which media in the subscription to download, how to collect and format metadata for those media, how to place the resulting files into your media library, and more.

 Presets and subscriptions accept overrides
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~